stephenslab/gtexresults/README.md

 [gaow/lab-base](https://hub.docker.com/r/gaow/lab-base), a Docker
 image for development with R and Python.

-If you prefer to run the analyses without Docker, please see the "less simple" setup instructions below, which explain what software and libraries need to be installed and which data sets need to be downloaded in order to run the analyses.
+If you prefer to run the analyses without Docker, *add a few details about where you can find out more about software and libraries used, and other computing environment setup steps.*

 ### 1. Download and install Docker